ambarchet/RetailManagementTool/README.md

       <li> Department Promotion Id: Select either No Promo or 30% Off and then select the opposite for the product's Promotion Id when you create the product</li>
         </ul>
  </ul>

+Screenshot of my local db for RetailManagementTool is provided, in case there are any issues with seeding/testing.

+<a id="Local db RMT" href="https://docs.google.com/document/d/e/2PACX-1vTBKNs5qwMTI1_0aT9BtyjeoiUwVVLevOcDFH6dnyJetVFhOF4Gm8MUM3BMWhHpvVJpwWvR1nUnAHn9/pub" target="blank">Screenshot of local db for RMT</a>